VEuPathDB/packer-ebrc/README.md

-# Packer templates for EuPathDB Bioinformatics Resource Center
+## Packer templates for EuPathDB BRC